 Brands

-Varioptic lenses and Optotune lenses are two brands of liquid lenses in the market.
-Both types of adaptive lenses can change their focal length and provide variable focus capabilities.
+Varioptic lenses and Optotune lenses, as well as TAG Optics, are brands of liquid lenses on the market.
+These types of adaptive lenses can change the focal length and provide variable focus capabilities.
 However, they differ in their underlying technology and the mechanisms by which they achieve this adaptive functionality.
 Let’s compare them in various aspects:

 1. Technology: